MrLight/snowflake-grafana-datasource/README.md

  Database (Optional)      | Specifies the default database to use once connected.
  Schema (Optional)        | Specifies the default schema to use for the specified database once connected.
- Extra Options (Optional) | Specifies a series of one or more parameters, in the form of `<param>=<value>`, with each parameter separated by the ampersand character (&), and no spaces anywhere in the connection string.
+ Extra Options (Optional) | Specifies a series of one or more parameters, in the form of `<param>=<value>`, with each parameter separated by the ampersand character (&), and no spaces anywhere in the connection string. max.open Connections     | How many connections to snowflake are opened at a time.
+If the limit of open connections is exceeded newer queries will be cached in a buffer. [default: 100]
+ Connection lifetime      | Time in minutes until unnused connections are recycled. [default: 60min] enable Caching           | Enable the plugin internal caching system.
+Queries with exact the same sql-statement will be delivered out of the cache. [default: off]
+ Cache Size               | Cache Size in MB.
+Cache will stay in Ram only.
+Set with care to a value your system can handle. [default: 2048MB]
+ Cache Retention Time     | Time in Minutes until the oldest entries will be droped.
+If the Memory limit is exeeded first old queries will be droped earlier. [default: 60min]

 #### Supported Macros